 That you don’t need to be a Disney quality animator to create really cool animations.
 You can start small and simple and slowly develop your skills and unique style.
 You don’t even need to know how to draw well.

-But before you start, here is Bloop’s Animation for Beginners Guide.
+But before you start, here is Bloop’s Animation for Beginners Guide (get the ebook).

 What does it mean, being an animator?